MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 ### Connectivity

 IoT solutions must be able to handle extended periods of offline, low-bandwidth, or intermittent connectivity.
-To support connectivity, you should create metrics to track devices that don't communicate regularly.
+To support connectivity, you can create metrics to track devices that don't communicate regularly.

 Connected products architectures must support unexpected extended periods of offline and low-bandwidth connectivity.
 Connected products run in uncontrolled consumer environments, so connectivity is unknown and hard to sustain.
 In connected operations architectures, the deployment model of the OT environment affects connectivity.
 Typically, the degree of connectivity, including intermittent connectivity, is known and managed in OT scenarios.